A single picture exposes a truth deadly enough to kill for.

 A glint catches my eye, and not it’s not her face that my eyes are drawn to anymore, rather something else on the body.
 A gut-wrenching realization steals the air from my lungs as my gaze travels downward and lands on something so shocking it sends me butt-first onto the ground.

-Panic takes hold and spurs me to action.
+Panic spurs me to action.
 I have no choice but to disappear with this evidence, because although I could plead my innocence in this person’s murder—and yes, I am now one hundred percent sure it was murder—I’ll definitely be convicted for it.
 Especially because I have a prior record.

 Now what?